 Fear of injections is a specific and common concern among dental patients, particularly related to the administration of local anaesthesia.
 This fear can arise from the anticipation of pain associated with the needle, the sensation of the injection itself, or previous negative experiences.
 For many, the sight of the needle alone can trigger significant anxiety, making them dread the procedure even before it begins.
 This apprehension can lead to heightened stress during dental visits, causing some individuals to avoid necessary treatments altogether.

-If you or someone you know struggles with this fear, hypnotherapy for fear of injections can be an effective solution to help manage and overcome these anxieties, allowing for a more relaxed and stress-free dental experience.
+If you or someone you know struggles with this fear, needle phobia hypnosis can be an effective solution to help manage and overcome these anxieties, allowing for a more relaxed and stress-free dental experience.

 6. Fear of Choking